 If someone has bad credit, it usually means that they've had a history of credit mismanagement.
 They may have missed a lot of payments, had accounts go to collections, or even filed for bankruptcy.
 When it comes to loaning money to a buyer with bad credit, there is a lot of risk for the lender.
 This is why so many consumers with credit issues are denied financing.

 However, there are special finance lenders out there that are willing to work with bad credit car buyers.
 These lenders are able to look at factors other than credit in order to approve applicants with lower credit scores.
 Sometimes these buyers need cosigners in order to be approved, and sometimes they can be financed on their own.
 It really depends on the situation.

 Just remember that if you have bad credit and are using a cosigner to get approved for an auto loan, your cosigner's good credit won't affect your interest rate.
 Because there will be risk involved for the lender, you will still have a higher-than-average interest rate on your loan.
 But if you make all of your payments on time, your credit should improve by the time the car is paid off.

 So, hopefully, the next time you need to finance a vehicle, you won't have to use a cosigner and you'll get a better interest rate.

 Auto Loan Help for No Credit and Bad Credit Buyers

 If you have no credit or bad credit, Auto Credit Express can help you get approved for a car loan.
 We can match you with a dealership in your area that is connected to the right kinds of lenders.
 You'll get a better chance at financing success, and we'll work quickly to get you back on the road fast.

 Our service is free and comes with no obligations, so you have nothing to lose.
 See how easy car buying can be when you have experts with nearly 20 years of experience on your side.

-Just fill out our simple and secure online application to get started today.
+Just fill out our simple and secure online auto loan request form to get started today.